hapi-server/data-specification/README.md

 **Example**

-Retrieve a listing of resources shared by this server.
+Retrieve a listing of capabilities of this server.
 ```
 http://example.com/hapi/capabilities
 ```